MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/create-and-manage-an-external-network.md

 <a name="BKMK_ManageSettings"> </a>

 > [!CAUTION]
 > Deleting an external network results in the network being disabled and all members lose access.
-Once its disabled, it can't be reactivated.
+Once it's disabled, it can't be reactivated.

 1. To go to an external network, click the Yammer settings icon![Yammer settings icon.](../media/9704ce70-56ce-43f7-96c6-f253b0413d40.png), and then select an external network, or select **Browse External Networks**.